ventus-ag/documentation/content/products/networking/load-balancers.md

 - **two tabs**: Listeners and Pools.
 ![](../../../assets/images/lb/6.png?width=30pc&classes=border,shadow)

-### Listeners TAB
+### Listeners
+**Listeners** define how the Load Balancer receives and handles incoming traffic based on protocol and port.
+Load Balancer may have multiple listeners, each independently configured to handle incoming connections on a specific port and protocol.
+All listeners associated with the same Load Balancer must use distinct ports to avoid conflicts.

-**LISTENERS TAB** on the *Load Balancer details page* - displays all listeners associated with the Load Balancer.
+**LISTENERS TAB** on the *Load Balancer details page* - displays all listeners associated with the selected Load Balancer.
 From here, it is possible to:
 - create new listeners;
 - manage (edit/delete/change associated pool) existing ones;
 - navigate to the *Listener details page* by clicking on the listener's **name**.